gitaumoses4/Android-Projects/FacebookIntegration/README.md

 ### REGISTERING YOUR APPLICATION

-Now create a new facebook applicatoin at https://developers.facebook.com/apps and fill all the information.
+Now create a new facebook application at https://developers.facebook.com/apps and fill all the information.
 It is shown below:

 Now move to the native android app section and fill in your project and class